ihechukwudere/dirtracker/README.md

 	contents and their properties using the strategy pattern.
 The ContentViewResolver field in the Directory class could have different implementations that let any file format in the directory readable and viewable on any platform.
-In this application, the targeted file format is XML and the reading implementation is the SAXStreamer class.
+Underneath the strategy pattern, I have implemented the decorator pattern for additional functionality that lets FileContentReader class to be easily extended to incorporate new behavior without code modifications.
+In this application, the targeted file format to read is XML and the implementations are StAXPullPaser and XMLContentReader classes.

 ##### Should be able to read XML file that is up to 1GB
 	Considering the capability of the application to read XML files sized up to